The main enactments covering merger control are the following:

 The average duration of the RCC’s merger review process was roughly two months in 2018.
 Nonetheless, during the same year, the assessments of the notification submitted via the simplified procedure took place over 1.7 months on average, while those notified via the standard procedure, without remedies, had a duration of 3.3 months on average, as opposed to those cases where remedies were applied, which took place over 4.8 months on average.

-At the same time, the RCC’s management is focusing on decreasing the timeline for assessment of economic concentrations, with the declared aim of reducing same to one month on average for mergers notified based on the simplified form and two months for mergers notified based on the complete form.
+The RCC’s management is focusing on decreasing the timeline for assessment of economic concentrations, with the declared aim of reducing same to one month on average for mergers notified based on the simplified form and two months for mergers notified based on the complete form.